 - The key to keeping the beef tender is slicing it across the grain.
 To identify which direction the grain of the meat is running, look for the parallel lines of muscle fiber running down the meat, and slice perpendicular to them.

-- Marinate the sliced meat in the sauce for at least 30 minutes…you can marinate it for up to 3 hours if you want to make this ahead of time.
+- The marinade is really important to achieving the best flavor.
+Marinate the sliced meat in the sauce for at least 30 minutes…you can marinate it for up to 3 hours if you want to make this ahead of time.

 - Chili garlic sauce is found in the Asian section of the grocery store in a clear jar with a green lid.

 - Hoisin sauce reminds me of an Asian barbecue sauce and it can be found in the Asian section of the grocery store.

 - The water in the bottom of the pot and the onions serve as a barrier from the thicker Beijing sauce that would definitely burn if poured into the bottom of the pot.
 Layer the recipe as stated, do not stir to prevent the burn error message.